 Preheat grill to medium high ( see notes for roasting)

 Make a foil packet with wood chips for smoking.
-Wrap ⅓ -½ cup of wood chips in heavy duty foil and pierce the top so smoke can escape.
+Wrap ½ cup of wood chips ( mesquite, alder, apple) in heavy duty foil and pierce the top, creating an opening in the foil so smoke can escape.
 Place this on the grill.
 See photos.

 With a sharp pairing knife cut 1-2 inch deep slits into the eggplant, all over especially around the bigger bottom area.
-This will allow them to cook more evenly, and help smoke penetrate.
+This will allow them to cook more evenly, and help smoke penetrate the eggplant

 When the foil packet is smoking, place the eggplant directly on the grill, and close the grill.
 Turn eggplant every 10 minutes or so and let the skin char.
 Cook until eggplant has collapsed and feels tender on the inside.
 Place the eggplant along with the smoking foil packet in a large bowl or large pan and cover tightly with foil.
 Let sit until cool enough to handle about 20- 30 minutes.